arc53/DocsGPT/CONTRIBUTING.md

 Before creating issues, please check out how the latest version of our app looks and works by launching it via [Quickstart](https://github.com/arc53/DocsGPT#quickstart) the version on our live demo is slightly modified with login.
 Your issues should relate to the version that you can launch via [Quickstart](https://github.com/arc53/DocsGPT#quickstart).

-If you're interested in contributing code, here are some important things to know:
+## 👨‍💻 If you're interested in contributing code, here are some important things to know:

-We have a frontend built with React (Vite) and a backend in Python.
+Tech Stack Overview:

+- 🌐 Frontend: Built with React (Vite) ⚛️,

+- 🖥 Backend: Developed in Python 🐍

 ### If you are looking to contribute to frontend (⚛️React, Vite):